deepnlp-cs599-usc/quac/FlowQA_Attention/README.md

 # Results

 The result shows that our attempt slightly improves FlowQA by 0.1 of F-1 value.
+We would like to mention that the model converges much faster, as only 10 epochs is used instead of 20.

+# Experiments